 For most patients, there is a “normal” areola size I shoot for, but if patients specifically want somewhat smaller or larger areolas, I can accommodate these goals.
 You can see the difference in some of my patients’ areola size in their before-and-after photos.

 Can I lose weight after breast reduction?

 For many of my patients, reducing the size of their breasts is such a relief, allowing them to participate in activities that were once uncomfortable.
-If you feel your breasts overwhelm your shape or impede your daily life, it’s best to schedule a consultation with one of our plastic surgeons in Arizona to discuss your options.
-Simply request a consultation using our online contact form, or call us at (480) 423-1973.
+If you feel your breasts overwhelm your shape or impede your daily life, let’s talk about your best options.
+Our plastic surgeons in Phoenix, Arizona, are happy to consult with you about your specific needs.
+You can request a consultation at our practice using our online contact form, or call us at (480) 423-1973.